ibm-cloud-docs/cis/range.md

 * Integrate with CIS IP firewall, which allows you to block or challenge IP addresses, or entire IP ranges, from reaching your TCP services.
 * Configure load balancers with TCP health checks, failover, and steering policies to dictate where traffic flows.

-## Getting started with Range
-{: #getting-started-with-range}

 Range is only available to Enterprise customers for an additional cost, and is priced per bandwidth usage.
 {: note}

+## Range limitations
+{: #range-limitations}

+You can create a maximum of 10 Range applications with unique origins.
+Each Range application with a unique origin must have a unique IP address allocated, and IP addresses are a limited resource.
+If you need more than 10 Range applications, open an IBM Support case.
+Support cases to add more Range applications require a review of the use case, and the process can take a few days.

+You can create more than 10 applications if they reuse an existing origin, but use different ports.
+{: tip}

+For TCP Range apps, only IP rules apply.
+This is because IP rules are applied to OSI Layer 3 and Layer 4.
+However HTTP(S) Range apps work with both firewall rules and IP rules.
+In general, firewall rules are designed for properties exposed in OSI Layer 7 (HTTP), such as request headers and body content characteristics.

-### Adding an application
+## Adding an application using the console
 {: #range-add-an-application}
+{: ui}

 Follow these steps to add an application.

+In the console, UDP applications must be enabled through a Support case.
+After the functionality is enabled, you can create a UDP application through the CLI or API.
+{: tip}

 1. Navigate to **Security > Range**.
-1. Click **Add application**.
+1. Click **Create**.
 1. Enter the application name in the first input field.
 Your application becomes associated with a DNS name on your {{site.data.keyword.cis_short_notm}} domain.
-1. Enter the edge port in the next input field.
-We'll listen for incoming connections to these addresses on this port.
+1. Enter the edge port in the next input field. {{site.data.keyword.cis_short_notm}} listens for incoming connections to these addresses on this port.
 Connections to these addresses are proxied to your origin.
-(Proxying is supported on all ports except port 21.)
+   You can enter a port range (for example: `8080-8090`), but the origin must have the same quantity of ports specified in a consecutive range.
 1. In the Origin section, enter the origin IP and port of your TCP application.
 You can also select an existing load balancer.
-1. Enable IP firewall.
+1. Enable IP firewall (optional).
 When enabled, firewall rules with a "block" or "allowlist" action are enforced for this application.
-1. Enable PROXY Protocol if you have a proxy in-line that supports PROXY Protocol v1.
+1. Enable [PROXY Protocol](/docs/cis?topic=cis-proxy-protocol) if you have a proxy in-line that supports PROXY Protocol (optional).
 This feature is useful if you are running a service that requires knowledge of the true client IP.
 In most cases, this setting remains disabled.
-1. Click **Provision**.
+1. Click **Create**.

-Proxy protocol prepends every connection with a header reporting the client IP address and port.
-A Proxy Protocol header has the format:

-PROXY_STRING + single space + INET_PROTOCOL + single space + CLIENT_IP + single space + PROXY_IP + single space + CLIENT_PORT + single space + PROXY_PORT + "\r\n"

-* Here's an example PROXY Protocol line for an IPv4 address:
-    `PROXY TCP4 192.0.2.0 192.0.2.255 42300 443\r\n`

-* Here's an example PROXY Protocol line for an IPv6 address:
-    `PROXY TCP6 2001:db8:: 2001:db8:ffff:ffff:ffff:ffff:ffff:ffff 42300 443\r\n`

-Provisioning a Range application incurs additional costs, based on the amount of bandwidth used per app.
+Provisioning a Range application incurs additional costs, based on the amount of bandwidth used per application.
 {: note}

 Your application is now visible in a tile with the following properties: